ARTICLE I: BOARD OF DIRECTORS

 - If the finder is absolutely unable to keep the dog, the dog may be accepted into the program immediately at the discretion of the Intake Coordinator.

-- Verify with the shelter worker that the dog IS within 30 pound weight limit.
-In addition, prior to accepting the dog into rescue, a BPSBR volunteer will evaluate the dog to determine health and weight.
+- Verify with the shelter worker breed, health, temperament.
+In addition, prior to accepting the dog into rescue, a BPSBR volunteer will evaluate the dog to determine breed, health and temperament.

 - Ask for background information on the dog and their evaluation of the dog’s temperament.